Sport in India

+India has a history of sports dating back to the Vedic period, with Western sports having been imported during British rule.
 Cricket is the most popular sport in India, enjoyed across the country, but especially popular in the northern, western, and central regions.
-Football is the second most popular sport in India, with its strongest following in northeast, Jammu and Kashmir in the north and along the coastal belt in states like West Bengal, Odisha, Tamil Nadu, Kerala, Karnataka and Goa.
-Kabaddi is the third most popular sport, followed by Field hockey and Badminton.
-Cricket, football and kabaddi have an audience base of 612 million, 305 million and 208 million people, respectively.
-This means approx 42% of the Indian population follows cricket, 21% follows football and 14% follows kabaddi.
+Football is the second most popular sport, with strong following in northeast, Jammu and Kashmir in the north and along the coastal belt in states like West Bengal, Odisha, Tamil Nadu, Kerala, Karnataka and Goa.
+Kabaddi is the third most popular, followed by field hockey and badminton.
+Cricket, football and kabaddi have a fanbase of 612 million, 305 million and 208 million people, respectively.

+Cricket generates the highest television viewership, with the Indian Premier League being the most-followed sports league in the country.
+India's national cricket teams are among the most successful in the world.
+The men's team has won two Cricket World Cups, three T20 World Cups, and three Champions Trophies.
+The women's team has also won the Cricket World Cup, and have secured a runners-up position in the T20 World Cup.

-India has a history of sports dating back to the Vedic period, with Western sports having been imported during British rule.
-Cricket is currently the most popular spectator sport; it generates the highest television viewership, with the Indian Premier League being the most-followed sports league in the country.
-Football has also gained popularity, (Note: West Bengal, Kerala, Goa, Tamilnadu, North eastern states have most fan following for football than any other state in India.) with the Indian Super League being the highest level of domestic football, and the national team winning multiple gold medals at the Asian Games and South Asian Games.
-Additional football accomplishments include India having reached the fourth place of the 1956 Olympics, qualified for the 1950 FIFA World Cup, runners-up in 1964 AFC Asian Cup, won the 2008 AFC Challenge Cup and won the SAFF Championship multiple times.
-The national women’s team also very performed well as finalists in the 1980 and 1983 AFC Women's Asian Cup, secured third place in 1981 AFC Women's Asian Cup, and have also won the SAFF Championship multiple times.
-India has also had success in field hockey, winning the Hockey World Cup in 1975 and multiple medals in the Olympic Games.
+Football enjoys some popularity, with the Indian Super League and Indian Women's League being the highest level of domestic football.
+(Note: West Bengal, Kerala, Goa, Tamilnadu, North eastern states have most fan following for football than any other state in India.)
+The men's team has won many gold medals at the Asian Games and South Asian Games.
+India has also reached the fourth place of the 1956 Olympics, qualified for the 1950 World Cup, finished as runners-up in 1964 Asian Cup, won the 2008 Challenge Cup and won the SAFF Championship multiple times.
+The women's team have been finalists in the 1980 and 1983 Asian Cup, secured third place in 1981, and won the SAFF Championship multiple times.

+India has also had success in field hockey, with the men's team winning the World Cup in 1975.
+It is the nation's most successful sport at the Olympics, winning 13 medals, eight of which are gold.
 Other popular sports include kabaddi, badminton, tennis, athletics and kho-kho.
-Sports such as golf, rugby, wrestling, boxing, motorsport, and basketball are also featured throughout the country.
+Sports such as golf, rugby, wrestling, boxing, motorsport, and basketball are also enjoyed in the country.